-Prior brain injury linked to re-injury later in lifeJanuary 3rd, 2013 in Neuroscience
+Prior brain injury linked to re-injury later in lifeJanuary 3, 2013 in Medicine & Health / Neuroscience

 (HealthDay)—Older adults with a history of traumatic brain injury (TBI) with loss of consciousness (LOC) have a 2.5- to almost four-fold higher risk of subsequent re-injury later in life, according to research published online Nov.
 21 in the Journal of Neurology, Neurosurgery & Psychiatry.

 Kristen Dams-O'Connor, Ph.D., of the Mount Sinai School of Medicine in New York City, and colleagues conducted a longitudinal, population-based, prospective cohort study enrolling 4,225 people aged 65 years and older who were dementia-free.
 The authors sought to determine whether there is a relationship between self-reported TBI with LOC and re-injury, dementia, and mortality later in life.